TITLE Academic Advisor/First Year Experience Coordinator TRIO

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Master's degree in psychology, education, counseling, or a related field is required.
+Education: A bachelor’s degree is required.
+A Master's degree in higher education, counseling, teacher education, social work, or a related field is preferred.

 Skills: Excellent verbal and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational and management skills are required.
 A working knowledge of various computer applications is required.
 A record of inclusive conduct and evidence of multicultural skills in the workplace is required.
+The ability to drive a 15 passenger van is required.
 Experience with database applications is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Provides an essential student service of academic advisement by being knowledgeable of academic policies and procedures unique to Missouri State University that facilitate the advisement process and assist assigned students in the development of academic schedules appropriate for the stated educational goals of students, guiding students in decision-making and learning how to accept responsibility for their decisions, assisting all students (not just advisees) seeking academic information, assisting pre-majors in the selection of academic majors, and directing students to resources within the University that provide assistance in making career and academic major choices.

 2. Ensures the effectiveness of the advising process by maintaining electronic advising notes for all assigned advisees and using information in the Faculty/Advisor Resource Center to advise students appropriately, compiling, completing, and documenting intake interviews and skill area assessments, and maintaining accuracy of participant files with clear and updated materials on contacts each semester.